Azure/data-product-analytics/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 #### Execute the `updateParameters` workflow

 After updating the values, please commit the updated version to the `main` branch of your repository.
 This will kick off a GitHub Action workflow, which will appear under the **Actions** tab of the main page of the repository.
 The `Update Parameter Files` workflow will update all parameters in your repository according to a pre-defined naming convention.

 #### Configure the deployment pipeline

 The workflow above will make changes to all of the ARM config files.
 These changes will be stored in a new branch.
 Once the process has finished, it will open a new pull request in your repository where you can review the changes made by the workflow.
 The pull request will also provide the values you need to use to configure the deployment pipeline.
 Please follow the instructions in the pull request to complete the parameter update process.

-If you are using GitHub Actions for your deployment, you will need to modify the `.github/workflows/dataProductDeployment.yml` file.
-If you are using Azure Pipelines, you only need to modify the `.ado/workflows/dataProductDeployment.yml` file.  **You only need to modify one of these files.
-You do not need to modify both of them.**
-Please follow the instructions in the pull request to complete the parameter update process.
  The instructions will guide towards the following steps:
-- create a new `resource group` where all the resources specific to this Data Product Analysis will be deployed;
+    - create a new `resource group` where all the resources specific to this Data Domain Streaming will be deployed;
     - add the required role assignments for the Service Principal created at step [2.
 Setting up the required Service Principal](#2-setting-up-the-required-service-principal) ;
     - change the environment variables in the deployment workflow file

->**Note:** We are not renaming the environment variables in the workflow files because this could lead to an infinite loop of workflow runs being started.
+> **Note:** We are not renaming the environment variables in the workflow files because this could lead to an infinite loop of workflow runs being started.

 #### Merge these changes back to the `main` branch of your repo

 After following the instructions in the pull request, you can merge the pull request back into the `main` branch of your repository by clicking on **Merge pull request**.
 Finally, you can click on **Delete branch** to clean up your repository.

 ### 5. (not applicable for GH Actions) Reference pipeline from GitHub repository in Azure DevOps Pipelines